 What Is Google Analytics?

-Think of it like a fitness tracker for your website—except instead of counting steps, it tracks visitor activity.
-It helps you identify what’s working, what needs improvement, and how to attract and engage more visitors.
+Imagine it as a fitness tracker for your website, but instead of steps, it monitors visitor activity.
+It’s instrumental in identifying what’s working, what needs optimization, and how to attract and engage more visitors.

-Whether you run a blog, an online store, or a business website, Google Analytics provides the insights you need to grow.
+Whether you manage a blog, an e-commerce store, or a corporate website, Google Analytics provides the crucial insights necessary for growth.

 Key Features of Google Analytics